Convergence and non-convergence in a nonlocal gradient flow: Introduction

 As pointed out by \Sengul~\cite{Sengul2021nonlinear}, the theorem of Hale and Massat used in \cite{Pego92} was improved by Hale and Raugel \cite{HaleRaugel92}, and this could also improve the convergence proof in \cite{Pego92} in the finite range case.
 One thing we provide in the present paper is a different and considerably simpler proof of convergence in the finite range case, based on a {\em gradient inequality} of the form

-which is proved valid for $u$ on the orbit near a ``regular'' equilibrium $\hat u$ in the $\omega$-limit set under the assumption that $\bar f(t)$ fails to converge.
+which is proved valid for $u$ on the orbit near a ``regular'' equilibrium $\hat u$ in the $\omega$-limit set, \purp which is guaranteed to exist \nc under the assumption that $\bar f(t)$ fails to converge.
 The use of gradient inequalities to analyze convergence of gradient flows was pioneered by \Loja~\cite{lojasiewicz1965ensembles} and Simon~\cite{Simon83}, and has since expanded greatly in the the field of optimization~\cite{AttouchEA2013} and in the analysis of dynamics in PDE~\cite{HarauxJendoubi2015}.
 The proof of such inequalities in general involves a deep study of objects such as subanalytic sets and o-minimal structures \cite{BolteEA2007,DenkowskaDenkowski2015}.
-But in our case, a proof based on simple Taylor approximation works, since we use \eqref{i:grad1} not for arbitrarily degenerate equilibria $\hat u$, but only for families of equilibria that, although they are not isolated, correspond to regular values of $f$.
+But in our case, a proof based on simple Taylor approximation works, since we use \eqref{i:grad1} not for arbitrarily degenerate equilibria $\hat u$, but only for \purp curves \nc of equilibria that, although they are not isolated, correspond to regular values of $f$. \purp This is similar to proofs of gradient estimates near nondegenerate manifolds of equilibria by Simon~\cite[Lemma 1, p.~80]{Simon96} and Haraux and Jendoubi~\cite[Thm.
+2.1]{HarauxJendoubi2007}.
+Such arguments were generalized by Chill to reduce verification of gradient estimates to a ``critical manifold,'' see~\cite[Thm.~3.10]{Chill2003}. \nc

 Our main result, however, is that the general answer to the main question~\eqref{mainQ} is {\em no!} --- It is possible that $u$ fails to converge if $u_0$ takes infinitely many values.
 We construct counterexamples to convergence in cases when $f$ is piecewise-linear or a cubic polynomial, having an ``$N$-shaped'' graph.
 Our constructions are motivated by the observation that perturbations (arbitrarily small in $L^2$) of certain degenerate unstable equilibria can cause the value of $\bar f(t)$ to eventually drift a finite distance either up or down.
 An infinite number of such perturbations can then be superimposed to cause $\bar f(t)$ to oscillate, slower and slower, with no limit.